developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/about/index.md

 ## New in v2.6

+A new companion utility for Enterprise Browser simplifies app modifications when using DOM injection.
+[Enterprise Application Configurator](../eac) is a Windows-based GUI tool that easily maps Zebra-device input methods such as scanner and voice to any EB input field or button.

 OLD OLD OLD
 ### End of Support

+OLD OLD OLD
 * **The Database API is no longer supported in EB 2.5**.
 Calls to this API will result in error.
 * **The** `remove()` **method of the NativeTabbar API is no longer supported**.
 * **Support ends for devices running Android 6.x Marshmallow, 5.x Lollipop or 4.x KitKat**